"Auden, honey wake up, please." Auden opened her eyes to see her mother standing next to her bed.

 "We'd tell you everything anyway if we were in the Order," Fred said, sitting down next to her.

 Auden nodded.
 "So…are things still bad with Percy?"
 She asked the question tentatively, knowing that Percy leaving was still kind of a weird subject for the Weasleys.
 It was a weird subject for her as well, actually.
 She and Fred had actually walked in on Mr. Weasley and Percy fighting.
-Fred had tried to join in the argument when he realized what was going on, but Auden had dragged him away.
+Fred had tried to join in the argument when he realized what was going on, calling Percy some foul names in the process, but Auden had manage to drag him away before things got worse.
 She had brought him to the pond behind the Burrow, forced him to sit on a rock, and allowed him to rant and get his feelings out.
+When they had returned to the Burrow later, Percy was already gone and they hadn't seen him since.

 "Of course things are still bad with Percy," George whispered in response to her question.
 "Mum still cries if you say his name."